pavilac/Telegram-Arduino/README.md

 ## Arduino UNO code
 This code reads serial port for messages from ESP8266.
 If message is available, checks authorization and do the required command.
 Code can be found on **ArduinoCode** library.

+## Commands
+Next commands can be send to Telegram bot being listened by ESP8266 and Arduino:
+- **/start** gives a welcome message
+- **/code** returns usercode.
+Important to autorize a new user
+- **/on** turns on alarm sending a notification to authorized users
+- **/off** turn off alarm, switch off sound, and sends a notification to authorized users
+- **/add+usercode** adds a new user to the security system